Azure-Samples/azure-search-sample-data/README.md

----
-page_type: sample
-languages:
-- html
-products:
-- azure
-description: "Data files used in Azure Cognitive Search quickstarts, tutorials, and examples.
-Use this data as a starting point for exploring Azure Search functionality."
-urlFragment: azure-search-sample-data
----

 # Azure Cognitive Search Sample Data

 Data files used in Azure Cognitive Search quickstarts, tutorials, and examples.
 Use this data as a starting point for exploring search and AI functionality.